Chicago Med season 7: Casting

-On May 12, 2021, Yaya DaCosta and Torrey Devitto announced their departure from the series.
+On May 12, 2021, Yaya DaCosta and Torrey Devitto announced their departure from the series, however DeVitto appeared in the season 7 premiere to wrap up her character's storyline.
 On July 21, 2021, it was announced that Steven Weber would be promoted to a series regular after recurring in the sixth season, and Guy Lockard and Kristen Hager would join the main cast.
 On March 16, 2022, it was announced that Jessy Schram, who previously recurred as Dr. Hannah Asher had been promoted to series regular as of episode 16 of the seventh season.
 On April 4, 2022, it was announced that Kristen Hager exited the series.